Norway in the Eurovision Song Contest 2016

-Norway participated in the Eurovision Song Contest 2016 with the song "Icebreaker" written by Agnete Johnsen, Gabriel Alares and Ian Curnow.
+Norway was represented at the Eurovision Song Contest 2016 with the song "Icebreaker" written by Agnete Johnsen, Gabriel Alares and Ian Curnow.
 The song was performed by Agnete.
 The Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2016 in order to select the Norwegian entry for the 2016 contest in Stockholm, Sweden.
 Ten entries competed in a show that took place on 27 February 2016 and the winner was determined over two rounds of public televoting.
 The top four entries in the first round of voting advanced to the competition's second round—the Gold Final.
 In the second round of public televoting, "Icebreaker" performed by Agnete was selected as the winner with 166,728 votes.

 Norway was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2016.
 Performing during the show in position 15, "Icebreaker" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Norway placed thirteenth out of the 18 participating countries in the semi-final with 63 points.